 A remote part of Queensland made the news in the last 24 hours.
 Bedourie, 2500 kms from Brisbane, was hit by an incredible dust storm.
 The storms are unusual, but not unheard of, in a region skirting the Simpson Desert.
-I can testify to Beduorie’s remoteness and difference from the rest of Queensland.
+I can testify to Bedourie’s remoteness and difference from the rest of Queensland.
 The reasons are geographical – the area is closer to Adelaide than Brisbane – and also, historical.

 When Queensland split from NSW in 1859, its western border was the 141st meridian of east longitude – lining up with SA’s eastern boundary with NSW and Victoria.
 The border was Haddon Corner not Poeppel Corner.
 The strip of land containing Mount Isa, Cloncurry, Boulia, Bedourie and Birdsville were not part of the new colony for the first three years of Queensland’s existence.
 The story of why this happened is told in Peter Saenger’s book Queensland’s Western Afterthought: 150 Years of Ups and Downs.

-When Queensland’s first boundary was set there were immediate calls to stretch the boundary further west.
-Queensland’s first Surveyor-General AC Gregory noted the 141st meridian split a natural feature of the landscape, a tract of country he called “the Plains of Promise”.
+When Queensland’s first boundary was set there were immediate calls to stretch the boundary west.
+Queensland’s first Surveyor-General AC Gregory noted the 141st meridian split a natural feature of the landscape, country he called “the Plains of Promise”.
 The eastern shore of those Plains held no natural harbours.
 Gregory proposed the boundary should move west to more barren country on the 138th meridian to include all of the Plains of Promise and a harbour on the Gulf of Carpentaria.

 Sturt, Leichhardt and Gregory opened up the outback which Queensland was ready to exploit.
 The area west of the 141st meridian remained technically in NSW but the mother colony showed no interest.
 Gregory never saw Stokes’ Plains of Promise but he and others wanted it for Queensland graziers.
-When Queensland’s first Governor George Bowen wrote to Secretary of State for the Colonies the Duke of Newcastle about the unclaimed land, Newcastle replied SA also wanted to annex the land.
+When Queensland’s first Governor George Bowen wrote to Secretary of State for the Colonies the Duke of Newcastle about the unclaimed land, Newcastle replied SA wanted the land.
 “Also a certain group of gentlemen in Victoria,” Newcastle added, “wanted to form a settlement on the north coast of Australia.”

 Alfred Howitt’s Melbourne expedition found King alive and Burke and Wills dead and brought them all back.
-From South Australia John McKinlay surveyed Cooper Creek, found many channels of the Diamantina, discovered good pastoral country in the Scott Ranges and reached the Gulf via the Leichhardt River.
+From SA John McKinlay surveyed Cooper Creek, found many channels of the Diamantina, discovered good pastoral country in the Scott Ranges and reached the Gulf via the Leichhardt River.
 Queensland sent two search parties, one led by William Landsborough which went by ship to the Albert River, the other led by bushman and native police commander Frederick Walker.
 Walker came overland from Rockhampton through the Blackall and Aramac districts into Hughenden.
 He found Landsborough’s depot on the Albert River and picked up tracks from Burke and Wills before being thwarted by heavy rains.

 These people had lived there for thousands of years.
-From 1860 their homelands were invaded by strangers with no understanding of the fluctuating environmental conditions.
-They wanted to ‘conquer the wilderness’ and came well armed to enforce their way.
+From 1860 their homelands were invaded by strangers with no understanding of fluctuating environmental conditions.
+They wanted to ‘conquer the wilderness’ and came armed to enforce their way.
 Aboriginal use of waterholes and the killing of stock for food angered the newcomers.
 Pastoralists supported by its government in Brisbane (often the same people) encouraged the Native Police to remove Aboriginal people.
 Removal meant in most cases killing them.

-By 1880 most Indigenous people of the south-west had been killed or forced to flee to South Australia.
+By 1880 most Indigenous people of the south-west had been killed or forced to flee to SA.
 In the north the Kalkadoons resisted until they were defeated at Battle Mountain in 1884.
 By the 20th century remaining Indigenes were locked up by the force of the Queensland Act.
 Queensland’s Western Afterthought was finally in white hands.